 In this article I’ll be sharing a detailed review of MusclePharm’s flagship whey protein product, continuing my relentless sailing through the crowded sea of protein powder supplements.

 Combat Protein Powder is a very popular protein supplement with very high grades from its (tens of) thousands of buyers all over the internet plus from shoppers in the big box retailers like Walmart & Costco.

-Here’s a photo of the Cookies ‘N’ Cream flavor, which the wife snagged for me during a Costco run for the purpose of this Combat protein powder review.
+Here’s a photo of the Cookies ‘N’ Cream flavor, which my wife snagged for me during a Costco run for the purpose of this Combat protein powder review.